 Tip: Define how you want to have the information specified in Confluence: in a step-by-step text guide, including a table for each step or any other format that is right for you.

-In parallel, the Xray team is evaluating the most impactful Agent use cases to ensure the initial developments deliver real value to users.
+In parallel, the Xray team is actively validating the highest-impact Agent use cases to ensure early integrations deliver tangible, day-to-day value rather than generic automation.
 In the near future, teams will be able to rely on dedicated Agents that interact with Xray data in purposeful, task-oriented ways, enhancing productivity and helping teams get more out of both platforms.